Dov Seidman: Legal disputes

 Seidman sued yogurt maker Chobani and its advertising agency Droga5 in 2014 claiming that an advertising campaign run that same year around the theme "How Matters" violated trademarks legally held by Seidman.
 In 2017, Seidman settled the lawsuit out of court after Chobani withdrew its application for a trademark for "How Matters."

 In March 2016, Seidman and LRN filed a lawsuit for breach of fiduciary duty against William Morris Endeavor Entertainment, his agent for the book, How.
 In 2017, Seidman and LRN settled all three lawsuits.

 Awards and honors

 Seidman gave the commencement address at UCLA College of Letters and Science in 2002.
 He was given the Jurisprudence Award by the Anti-Defamation League in 2003.
 Since 2008, Seidman and LRN have been the corporate partner of The Elie Wiesel Foundation for Humanity's Prize in Ethics Essay Contest.
 In 2009, Seidman was awarded an honorary degree of Doctor of Human Letters by the Hebrew Union College Jewish Institute of Religion.
 Seidman was a keynote address speaker at the United Nations Global Compact in 2015.
+Seidman was a commencement speaker for the University of Miami School of Law in 2025.